CivVic Labs

 Expression of interest: Submit your details to register your interest in the program

-Interview stage: A video submission is reviewed and an online interview is conducted to select the successful applicants
+Interview stage: Submission is reviewed and an online interview is conducted to select the successful applicants

 Contracting stage: Successful applicants are required to enter a contract with LaunchVic